qjack001/Git-Cooking/_posts/meals/2021-03-02-pan-pizza-dough.md

 ## Directions

 1. In a bowl combine all the dough ingredients.
 If it's too wet to knead, add more flour, but try to keep the dough as sticky as you can handle
-2. Knead until smooth and elastic (hard to time but try to get a good gluten window aka when you can stregh it and see light through it with out it tearing).
+2. Knead until smooth and elastic (hard to time but try to get a good gluten window aka when you can stretch it and see light through it with out it tearing).
 3. Cover and let it double in size, 1-2 hours.
 (You can also simply throw it in the refrigerator and let it rise slowly for 1-7 days.)

 ### Notes